-A cataract is a clouding of the natural lens in the eye which is located behind the iris and the pupil.
-This usually occurs as we age, but can be caused by trauma, the use of certain medications, or excessive exposure to ultraviolet radiation present in sunlight.
+A cataract is a clouding of the natural lens in the eye, which is located behind the iris and the pupil.
+This usually occurs as we age, but can also be caused by trauma, the use of certain medications, or excessive exposure to ultraviolet radiation present in sunlight.
 Symptoms of cataracts include blurred vision, problems with glare, faded colors, or difficulty with night driving.
 A comprehensive eye exam with Dr. McCulley will determine if you have a cataract.

 18. I see little black spots floating around in my vision, especially on bright sunny days- what are these and should I be worried?

 These are called floaters and in most cases they are a normal phenomenon.
 As the eye ages, the vitreous (the jelly-like matter that makes up the back of the eye) changes.
 These changes cause very fine fibers to clump together and we see the visible shadows of these fibers as floaters in our vision.
 If there is a sudden change in your floaters, it could be a sign that a problem is occurring in the back of the eye and should be examined immediately.

 Glaucoma is a disease of the optic nerve in the back of the eye.
 When this disease develops, the tissue of the optic nerve is progressively damaged.
 Often, but not always, glaucoma is associated with high pressures in the eye.
 A comprehensive eye examination by Dr. McCulley can check intraocular pressure and assess the optic nerve.
 We also can take digital images of the back of your eye and optic nerve to monitor changes from year to year.
 If left undiagnosed, glaucomatous changes can lead to decreased vision in the periphery, and ultimately to complete blindness.
 Glaucoma can be a hereditary disease, so if diagnosed early, medications can be prescribed and vision can be preserved.